mihaip/previous/readme.previous.txt

   NeXTstation Turbo Color
   NeXTdimension Graphics Board

+Less common machines can be emulated using custom options:
+  NeXTstation with up to 128 MB RAM (serial number ABB 002 8000 or later):
+     Select NeXTstation Turbo and set CPU clock to 25 MHz NeXTcube, NeXTstation or NeXTstation Color with board revision 1:
+     Select one of the above machines and set RTC chip to MCCS1850

-Note that some hardware is only supported by later operating system versions:
+Note that some hardware is only supported by later operating system versions.
-  NeXT Computer (68030):                       all versions NeXTcube and NeXTstation (68040 non-Turbo):  NeXTstep 2.0 and later NeXTdimension Graphics Board:                NeXTstep 2.1 and later NeXTcube and NeXTstation (68040 Turbo):      NeXTstep 2.2 and later
+Listed below are the system and ROM versions that introduced support for new
+hardware:

+  NeXTstep 0.8: NeXT Computer
+           2.0: NeXTcube, NeXTstation
+           2.1: NeXTstation Color, NeXTdimension
+           2.2: NeXTcube Turbo, NeXTstation Turbo, NeXTstation Turbo Color

+  ROM Rev. 0.8: NeXT Computer
+           2.0: NeXTcube, NeXTstation, NeXTdimension
+           2.4: NeXTstation Color
+           3.0: NeXTcube Turbo, NeXTstation Turbo, NeXTstation Turbo Color

 Previous includes an internal NFS and NetInfo server for advanced interaction with the host system.